 If an organization tried to do everything on its own, this would quickly become impractical.
 Certain processes require expertise, but hiring experts and putting them on the payroll is expensive and time-consuming.
 The cost associated with hiring an expert could also raise the price of your product while failing to bring in the right people to perform certain tasks could result in a product that is substandard.
 Both of these scenarios are bad for any organization.
 Procurement management is critical to ensure proper procurement processes.

 One of the reasons that you might need a procurement contract is if your organization doesn't have staff members with the experience needed to handle a certain task.
 Procurement contracts are also necessary if you don't have the capacity to handle the project.
 You can often procure the necessary resource from an external source at a more reasonable price.
 Procurement may also be necessary if you need to purchase goods from an external company to fulfill the requirements of a job, such as buying tools and hardware from a supplier to take on a construction project.

 If you need help with the types of contracts, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.